James4Ever0/notes/aldente windows & linux alternative.md

 echo 60 | sudo tee /sys/class/power_supply/BAT0/charge_control_end_threshold
 ```

-For ThinkPads and selected other laptops [tlp](https://linrunner.de/tlp) (acts like power) provides a unified way
+For ThinkPads and selected other laptops [tlp](https://linrunner.de/tlp) (acts like powertop) provides a unified way
  to configure charge thresholds and recalibrate the battery.